sburn/pricemon/README.md

 pricemon demo
 =============

-This solution uses the latest Zookeeper and Kafka docker images from Confluent, official Clickhouse and two custom services written on Python3: `price-generator` and `price-monitor`.
+This solution uses the latest `Zookeeper` and `Kafka` docker images from Confluent, official `Clickhouse` and two custom services written on `Python3`: `price-generator` and `price-monitor`.
 The first one generates 1 row of test data milisecond and writes it to Kafka.
 The second consumes hot test data from Kafka and sends notification with minimal latency to Telegram channel as monitored trigger arrives.
 Clickhouse server includes a Kafka integration which writes test data from a queue to a table for a future use in a